StevenClontz/DMSGSL-CodeOfLaws/CodeOfLaws.md

 The GSL will hold at least one meeting during each semester: Fall, Spring, and Summer.
 These meetings will be open to all DMS graduate students.

+At any given meeting, a head count shall be made.
+A motion for a course of action shall be made and seconded.
+Discussion can then ensue.
+Any member of the meeting can then call for a vote.
+For any decision which does not affect the Code of Laws, a simple majority will ratify the motion.
+If the motion passes, the President or Vice President may ask for volunteers to head this task.

 ## Article 5: Ratification and Amendments

 This Code of Laws must be ratified unanimously by the DMS Department Chair and the charter members of the GSL.